 - Full “managed service” outsourcing for EEA and non-EEA AIFMs required to report to national regulators.

-As the impending 1 January 2022 deadline gets ever closer, many firms will be hit with requirements to maintain significantly greater levels of capital.
+Under the new rules, many firms have been hit with requirements to maintain significantly greater levels of capital.

 Our prudential team are on hand to help you: